About the Business Growth Programme 2

 State Aid - De minimis and General Block Exemption Regulations

-Refer to the BGP2 GBER Fact Sheet and Eligible Grant Calculator to help you work out the intervention rate applicable to you.
+To calculate your GBER allowance, refer to the BGP2 GBER Fact Sheet and Eligible Grant Calculator to help you work out the intervention rate applicable to you.

 Changes made to BGP2